Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-\ragagent\ is an LLM agent that uses a retrieval engine as a tool and represents an implementation of iterative retrieval-based claim verification approaches~\cite{khattab_2021_baleen,xie_2025_fire}.
-The interface to the retrieval engine is similar to relevance sorting but restricted to top-k queries.
-In addition to a semantic search query, inclusion keywords, and exclusion keywords for the text attribute, the agent must specify a limit on the most relevant tuples to retrieve from the database.
+\ragagent\ is an LLM agent that uses a retrieval tool and represents an implementation of iterative retrieval-based claim verification approaches~\cite{khattab_2021_baleen,xie_2025_fire}.
+The interface to the retrieval tool is similar to relevance sorting but restricted to top-k queries.
+In addition to a semantic search query, inclusion keywords, and exclusion keywords, the agent must specify a limit on the most relevant tuples to retrieve from the database.
 The agent can also include structured filters in the retrieval query (e.g., \texttt{business\_id = [A]}), which are executed as pre-filters before retrieving the requested number of tuples.
-After tuples are retrieved, the LLM can choose how many tuples to initially view.
+After tuples are retrieved, the LLM can choose the number of tuples to view initially from the set $\{10, 20, \ldots, 50\}$.
 At each iteration of the agentic loop, the LLM either (1) issues a retrieval query and views the initial results, (2) views the next page of previously retrieved tuples, or (3) outputs whether the claim is grounded and terminates.
-Hints for vague quantifiers are provided to \ragagent\ as well.
-We instantiate \ragagent\ with the same three Claude models as \baserm\ and enable adaptive extended thinking for Opus and Sonnet, which requires the default temperature of 1.
+We instantiate \ragagent\ with the same three Claude models as \baserm\ and set temperature to 1.

+\rlm\ is a Recursive Language Model (RLM)~\cite{zhang_2026_rlm} that can iteratively write and execute arbitrary Python code in a REPL, where the generated code can also invoke sub-LLM calls.
+We additionally provide \rlm\ with the same retrieval tool given to \ragagent.
+As such, this implementation is a generalization of prior imperative, program-based verification approaches~\cite{pan_2023_programfc,hu_2025_boost}.
+We instantiate \rlm\ using the recent implementation in DSPy~\cite{khattab_2024_dspy} and keep the root LLM fixed to Opus while varying the sub-LLM to the same three Claude models used for \baserm\ and \ragagent.
+The root LLM uses a temperature of 1 while the sub-LLM uses a temperature of 0.